daggus/thesis/README.md

 ## Prototyping
 ### Emoji Clock
 Additional features: the ability to see look back at previous dates.
+Need to indicate states for days and dates that are in the future.
+Does this reflect actual emoji use or sentiment analysis interpreted as emojis?

 ![Wireframe](EmojiClock01.png)

 ### Emoji Map
 Updates in realtime.
+The can layer the various filters.
+This may need to come with a seizure warning.
 Visualization actual emoji use or sentinent analysis converted to emoji?

 ![Wireframe](EmojiMap01-01.png)
 ![Wireframe](EmojiMap01-02.png)